The blockbuster trial between Apple and the maker of ‘Fortnite’ goes out with a ‘hot tub’ session

 “That’s not relevant, I understand, but very sad.”

-In the back and forth, Judge Gonzalez Rogers openly grappled with the role courts should play in the operations of multinational corporations like Apple.
+In the back-and-forth, Gonzalez Rogers openly grappled with the role courts should play in the operations of multinational corporations like Apple.
 She questioned whether federal courts have imposed remedies that forced a big company to make significant changes to its business model.
 Epic first mentioned the Federal Trade Commission’s antitrust lawsuit against Qualcomm, in which case the court did force a remedy.
 But the Qualcomm case was overturned, she said.
-Bornstein argued that, even though the district court ruling against Qualcomm was reversed, the 9th Circuit Court of Appeals did not take issue with what would have been the remedies.
+Bornstein argued that, even though the district court ruling against Qualcomm was reversed, the U.S. Court of Appeals for the 9th Circuit did not take issue with what would have been the remedies.

-Bornstein then brought up the U.S. Department of Justice’s lawsuit against Microsoft in 1998, in which an appellate court partially upheld a lower-court ruling against Microsoft and some of the remedies imposed by the court.
-But that case, Apple’s lawyers pointed out, was brought by the Justice Department, and not a private company.
-Judge Gonzalez Rogers seemed to agree that cases brought by the government are in a different category, because the government can sue on behalf of any citizen, and not just one plaintiff or group of plaintiffs.
-The fact that Epic is a private company does not mean Judge Gonzalez Rogers cannot find against Apple and impose remedies.
+Bornstein then brought up the Justice Department’s lawsuit against Microsoft in 1998, in which an appellate court partially upheld a lower-court ruling against Microsoft and some of the remedies imposed by the court.
+But that case, Apple’s lawyers pointed out, was brought by the Justice Department and not a private company.
+Gonzalez Rogers seemed to agree that cases brought by the government are in a different category, because the government can sue on behalf of any citizen and not just one plaintiff or group of plaintiffs.
+The fact that Epic is a private company does not mean Gonzalez Rogers cannot find against Apple and impose remedies.

-The takeaway of the back and forth was that a ruling in favor of Epic Games, and a court-imposed remedy that forces Apple to allow competing app stores, as Epic has asked for, would be ground breaking.
-The judge, though, made light of the possibility of such a ruling coming from West Coast, a region known for more liberal interpretations of law.
+The takeaway of the back-and-forth was that a ruling in favor of Epic Games and a court-imposed remedy that forces Apple to allow competing app stores, as Epic has asked for, would be groundbreaking.
+The judge, though, made light of the possibility of such a ruling coming from the West Coast, a region known for more liberal interpretations of the law.
 “They don’t call us the Wild West for nothing,” she said.

 The judge probed one possible fix to help create more competition: Forcing Apple to allow developers to notify users of alternative payment options, where customers can go to avoid paying up to a 30 percent commission for in-app purchases.

 Gonzalez Rogers said the case, which includes mountains of evidence, could take months to decide.
-She had previously said she hoped the case would be decided by August 13.
-On Monday, she said the significance of that date was that it marks the first anniversary of Epic’s decision to offer an alternative payment option for Fortnite.
+She had previously said she hoped the case would be decided by Aug.
+13. On Monday, she said the significance of that date was that it marks the first anniversary of Epic’s decision to offer an alternative payment option for “Fortnite.”
 That move, which was an unapproved software update known as a “hot fix,” caused Apple to kick it off the App Store, spurring the initial lawsuit.
-“I made a joke the other day of August 13, which was the date of the hot fix, not everybody got the joke,” she said.
+“I made a joke the other day of August 13th, which was the date of the hot fix; not everybody got the joke,” she said.
 “I’m not promising to have this by August 13th.”